 This approach is fairly straightforward; the business is valued based on its ability to generate income for the owners.
 This is also referred to as the business's "economic benefit."
 There are three different ways that are common for businesses to be valued based on their income.

-- Multiple of discretionary earnings: this computes the value of the business by considering the discretionary income stream and multiplying it by a variety of factors that represent the owner, business, and industry factors.
+- Multiple of Discretionary Earnings.
+This method computes the value of the business by considering the discretionary income stream and multiplying it by a variety of factors that represent the owner, business and industry factors.

 The Asset Approach